 6.1.5 Thermo-mechanical controlled processing (TMCP) is a procedure that involves strict control of both the steel temperature and the rolling reduction.
+Generally a high proportion of the rolling reduction is carried out close to the Ar3 temperature and may involve the rolling in the dual phase temperature region.
 Unlike CR, the properties conferred by TMCP cannot be reproduced by subsequent normalizing or other heat treatment.
 The use of accelerated cooling on completion of TMCP may also be accepted, subject to approval by the Administration.
 The same applies for the use of tempering after completion of TMCP.